Industries

 CEOs identified their employee value proposition to attract and retain talent as the top operational priority to achieve their growth objectives over the next three years.

-They are leaning into their ESG strategy to appeal to the values of the next generation of talent, recognizing that corporate culture will be most influenced by employee attitudes about their company’s reputation.
-“Organizations that walk the talk around their talent strategy, culture, values and ESG commitments can drive deeper and more meaningful connections with their employees,” says Sandy Torchia, Vice Chair of Talent and Culture at KPMG.
+They are leaning into their sustainability strategy to appeal to the values of the next generation of talent, recognizing that corporate culture will be most influenced by employee attitudes about their company’s reputation.
+“Organizations that walk the talk around their talent strategy, culture, values and sustainability commitments can drive deeper and more meaningful connections with their employees,” says Sandy Torchia, Vice Chair of Talent and Culture at KPMG.

 Eighty-three percent of CEOs say their organization’s success, including growth objectives, depends on having a strong ethical culture.
 “Red flags, early warnings, insights and answers to emerging risks will exist throughout an organization.
 A strong ethical culture strengthens an organization’s resilience by encouraging action to address these risks, while also enhancing confidence in transformative strategies to drive growth and impact,” says Flynn.